• Home

 LLMs | Tokenization

-1. Tokenization: the foundation of Large Language Models
+1. Tokenization: the Foundation of Large Language Models

-2. Practical Example: Working with Tokenizers
+2. Example: Working with Tokenizers

-1. Tokenization: the foundation of Large Language Models
+1. Tokenization: the Foundation of Large Language Models

 Tokenization is the critical first step in natural language processing where text is broken down into smaller units called tokens.
 These tokens can be characters, words, or sub-words, and they form the basic building blocks that Large Language Models (LLMs) use to understand and generate language.